peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 where $N = c_1 + c_2 + ... + c_k = \sum_{j=1}^n w_j$.
 This is from the definition of information entropy.

-It seems untrivial to efficiently calculate the entropy change of an action ($\Delta S_{i,j}$).
+It seems non-trivial to efficiently calculate the entropy change of an action ($\Delta S_{i,j}$).
 Here we calculate both the entropy of the state before the action and the entropy of the state after the action, and then subtract.
 Unlike enthalpy change, this value **is** dependent on the state of the system.

 > The $\Delta S$ is sometimes called information gain.